 Creating Dependency between packages

-sfdx-project.json can be used to define dependency between packages.
+sfdx-project.json can be used to define a dependency between packages.